 |

-Nearly all of these matters can be addressed using specialized methods
+Nearly all of these matters may be addressed using

-developed in this studio since 1967.
-Once an original is playing
+specialized methods developed in this studio since 1967.
+Once created, a

-properly, the digital sound file can be created with the highly skilled
+digital file can be manipulated with the highly skilled use of one or more

-use of a digital workstation.
+digital workstations.
 Digitizing is truly necessary.
-These are the
+For example:

 |